Farrah Abraham Dubbed Mentally Unstable As Sports Bra Video With Daughter Sophia Horrifies Fans

 “So disappointed,” another said.

-Pleas also seemed to be being made.
+Pleas were also being made.

 “Someone help this woman.
 Save this child,” a fan wrote.